EdAlegrid/m2m-can/README.md

 ## Can-bus setup

-1. Access pi config.txt.
+1. Open Raspberry Pi config.txt.
 ~~~
 $ sudo leafpad /boot/config.txt
 ~~~

-or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;or

 ~~~
 $ sudo mousepad /boot/config.txt
 ~~~

-2. Uncomment to enable spi
+2. Uncomment the following section to enable spi.

-dtparam=spi=on
+`dtparam=spi=on`

 3. Add the following as additional SPI setup.

   `dtoverlay=mcp2515-can0,oscillator=16000000,interrupt=25`

- Comment this section.
+4. Comment the following section.
 This is not needed.

  `# dtoverlay=spi0-hw-cs`

-4. Save the config.txt file.
+5. Save the config.txt file.

-5. Reboot the Raspberry pi.
+6. Reboot the Raspberry pi.

-6. Verify if the SPI was setup was successful and the CAN module was initialized.
+7. Verify if the SPI was setup was successful and the CAN module was initialized.
 ~~~
 $ dmesg | grep -i spi
 ~~~
-The result will look like as shown below.
+&ensp;&ensp;&ensp;The result will look like as shown below.
 ~~~
 [    8.544607] mcp251x spi0.0 can0: MCP2515 successfully initialized.
 ~~~
-By the same command you can check the CAN module if it was started by default:
+&ensp;&ensp;&ensp;By the same command you can check the CAN module if it was started by default:
 ~~~
 $ dmesg | grep -i can
 ~~~
-The result will look like as shown below.
+&ensp;&ensp;&ensp;The result will look like as shown below.
 ~~~
 [    9.793497] CAN device driver interface
 [    9.819174] mcp251x spi0.0 can0: MCP2515 successfully initialized.